Third Point tells Campbell Soup not to hire new CEO before meeting

-NEW YORK (Reuters) - Third Point LLC warned Campbell Soup Co.’s (CPB.N) board on Wednesday against picking a new chief executive before next month’s annual meeting, where the hedge fund wants to oust all current directors.
+NEW YORK, Oct 10 (Reuters) - Third Point LLC warned Campbell Soup Co.’s board on Wednesday against picking a new chief executive before next month’s annual meeting, where the hedge fund wants to oust all current directors.

 Campbell reiterated last week that it is now searching for a full time replacement for former Chief Executive Denise Morrison who left abruptly in May.
 Keith McLoughlin has been interim CEO but said in August that he did not want the job for himself.